tgenman/STEM_vault/notes/thinking/Focusing.md

 (Note that “completes” is actually a bit of an overstatement—it’s often the case that you don’t get a full picture of something like an entire face, but that instead you get a lot of clarity on one or more parts.
 In our metaphor, this would be something like, you traced the jawline and one eyebrow and nothing else, but you really got an accurate sense of that jawline and that eyebrow, and that produces a click on its own.)

-==[[👤Gendlin, Eugene T.|Gendlin]] makes the point that the felt sense will often change—or vanish— once you’ve uncovered a good handle.== It’s as if there was a part of you that was trying to send up a red flag via a physiological sensation—as long as your [[System 2]] hasn’t got the message yet, that sensation is going to continue to occur.
+==Gendlin makes the point that the felt sense will often change—or vanish— once you’ve uncovered a good handle.== It’s as if there was a part of you that was trying to send up a red flag via a physiological sensation—as long as your [[System 2]] hasn’t got the message yet, that sensation is going to continue to occur.
 Once the message is accurately received, though, and your [[System 2]] can write a poem that captures what that part of you was really trying to say, there’s often a relaxing, opening-up sort of feeling.
 The alert is no longer necessary, because the problem is no longer unrecognized or unacknowledged or unclear.

 ---